 This distance study text is intended primarily for students of Managerial Informatics at Silesian University in Opava, Faculty of Business Administration in Karviná.
 This does not, however, mean that the study text cannot be used by students of other study programs as well.
 The aim of the study is to look into the issues of information management and other related concepts, which are explained in more detail in the individual chapters, when the following chapters are devoted to basic concepts such as data, information, knowledge, and documents after familiarization with the definition, tasks, and roles of information management.
-Further, the study text focuses on information support, information sources, acquisition, search and management of information, and a chapter dealing with the organization's information strategy, ICT management models and information systems in organizations.
-An in-depth part is also devoted to the issue of ICT in innovation as a support for increasing the company 's performance and trends in current information management.
+Further, the study text focuses on information support, information sources, acquisition, search and management of information, and a chapter dealing with the organization's information strategy, ICT management models and information as a support for increasing the company 's performance and trends in current information management.